 Michael frequently appears on multiple business networks including Bloomberg news, Fox Business, CNBC Worldwide, CNN Business, and Bloomberg TV.
 He is also a guest on First Business, which is a national and internationally syndicated business show.

-CHART STRUCTURE: SOLID
+CHART STRUCTURE: EXCELLENT

 Continue reading "Weekly Futures Recap With Mike Seery"

 I’ve written several articles highlighting HealthEquity Inc. (HQY) since the sub $40 range as a great play on the secular growth in the Health Savings Account (HSA) space that’s mostly independent of legislative actions, the drug pricing debate or rising insurance costs.
 HealthEquity is not an insurance company thus does not possess any liability for coverage in any capacity nor does the company play any role in the pharmaceutical supply chain.
 HealthEquity is at the center of a healthcare paradigm shift where consumers are taking control of their healthcare dollars via leveraging HSAs.
 HealthEquity manages funds allocated for medical, dental and vision expenses that are deducted on a pre-tax basis and deposited into a dedicated HSA account.
 The company blew out the numbers when it reported its Q2 FY19 results with the stock following suit breaking out above $95 per share to an all-time high of $98 and looking to break through $100.